nightroman/FarNet/Vessel/README.md

 - `MaximumDayCount`

-    Maximum number of days for keeping all item usage events.
+    Maximum number of days for keeping idle tracked items as used.
-    On exceeding aged items keep their last events only.
+    Older items remain tracked but become aged.
     The default is 42 days.

 - `MaximumFileAge`

-    Maximum age of tracked items.
+    Maximum age of tracked aged items.
     The default is 365 days.

 - `MaximumFileCount`